truenas/documentation/content/SCALE/SCALECLIReference/System/CLISupport.md

 #### Description
 The `is_available` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
-The command returns an true if successful.
+The command returns true if successful.

 #### Usage
 From the CLI prompt, enter: